gasduster99/sppComp/try1/try1_2.md

 explanatory.

-In an attempt to add further flexibility to the models presented here, exploring the posibilty of gear-species interactions, as random effects, may prove fruitful.
+In an attempt to add further flexibility to the models presented here, exploring the possibility of gear-species interactions, as random effects, may prove fruitful.
 Furthermore the inclusion of random vessel effects may also find support.

 Finally, further large changes to the methods proposed here might include a true multivariate handling of the likelihood.
-The Beta-Binomial univariate model, used here, suggests that the multivariate Dirichelet-Multinomial extension might be a good model for these data.
+The Beta-Binomial univariate model, used here, suggests that the multivariate Dirichlet-Multinomial extension might be a good model for these data.
 We have yet to get these models to practically compute, although they would likely impose much needed, and appropriate, structure across the many species of this system.